carrolldanny/playlistcurator_v2/README.md

 + ngCookies - I used this to store the uid of the logged in user so their previous playlists can be retrieved easily.
 It gets destroyed when they logout
 + ngNotify - This is used when a track is added or removed from a playlist - different classes demoting different action as are applied.
 + Angular Social Sharing - For sharing the created playlists with friends.
-+ HTML5 Audio Player - standard feature of HTML5 but few soild for streaming audio files in an instance such as this.
++ HTML5 Audio Player - A standard feature of HTML5 but few soild for streaming audio files in an instance such as this.
-+ Angular-Confirm - A Confirm modal dialog for AngularJS
++ Angular-Confirm - A Confirm modal dialog for AngularJS - useful for user confirmation before deleting items.
++ Heroku - Heroku is a platform as a service (PaaS) that enables developers to build and run applications entirely in the cloud

 ###Web API Endpoints